UmassJin/Leetcode/about.md

    * Facebook only has around 10,000 employees, but could reach and service for more than 1 billion people in the world, which is amazing.

 ##### Why we need to hire you ?
-* culture: fit the company's culture,
+* Culture: fit the company's culture
+* I have the network background and also background about the webapplications
+* I have spent my spare time to keep learning the tech blogs in your company and have a deep understanding of products
+* Recently, our component need to work with different teams simultaneously, I have been playing this intermediary role in my current position.

 ##### Ideas for new features (if you have any)
 * could talk about sth learned from the system design preparation

 ##### Hardest problem you’ve solved

-• Time you went above and beyond at work
+##### Time you went above and beyond at work
-• What you want to work on at Facebook
+###### What you want to work on at Facebook
+* distributed systems develop
+* many aspects: like typeahead, newsfeed, graph storage

 ##### What kind of position/role/team you are looking for
 * Sth about develop the distributed systems, the scale system